caiyue1993/PrefsMate/README.md

 [![License](https://img.shields.io/cocoapods/l/PrefsMate.svg?style=flat)](http://cocoapods.org/pods/PrefsMate)
 [![Platform](https://img.shields.io/cocoapods/p/PrefsMate.svg?style=flat)](http://cocoapods.org/pods/PrefsMate)

 PrefsMate provide an elegant way to generate UITableView using a property list file(plist file, in short).
-Also, you can configure actions.
+Also, you can configure actions with its support.
 Thanks to the **Codable** protocol in Swift 4, it makes the code perfect clean.

 ## Background